Juantantan/MandelbrotExplorer/Readme.md

 # Mandelbrot explorer with OpenGL/OpenCL Interoperability
 Mandelbrot explorer uses OpenGL/OpenCL interoperability to leverage the raw compute power of OpenCL with the OpenGL display layer.
-It renders colourful, detailed images from pixel maps formed by iterating through the Mandelbrot algorithm and shading each pixel based on the number of iterations each pixel coordinate in the imaginary plane takes to excape the mandelbrot set.
+It renders colourful, detailed images from pixel maps formed by iterating through the Mandelbrot algorithm and 'shading' each pixel based on the number of iterations each pixel coordinate value in the imaginary plane takes to escape the mandelbrot set.
 You can zoom in and out and alter the 'kernel' file, which is written to your Graphics hardware (GPU / CPU /...).
+User interaction (zooming) is done via the 3rd party SDL2 library.

-At the time of writing, there was very little open source code available on the web which demonstrated OpenCL / OpenGL interoperability.
+At the time of writing, there was very little open source code available on the web which demonstrated OpenCL/OpenGL interoperability.
 This is important because it's all very well producing an image map but displaying it to screen has to be done to enjoy the image visually.
-There really aren't very many OpenCL offerings when compared to OpenGL and very, very little which combines the two APIs.
+There aren't very many OpenCL offerings when compared to OpenGL and very, very little which combines the two APIs.

+## Mentions and thanks
+Although I wrote a very simple Mandelbrot set visualiser in Visual Basic 6 in 2003, it was just for a bit of fun and very slow!
+# Eric Bainville
+A few years later, I did a search on rendering the Mandelbrot set and how others had done that.
+I stumbled upon the excellent and extensive work done by Eric Bainville.
+My initial implementation using OpenCL was largely a copy-and-paste job of Eric's work and without that, which still forms the central core of the OpenCL core, I probably could not have done anything more.
+I think I am right in remembering that Eric also used SDL in his implementation.
+Eric has a web site here: http://www.bealto.com/cv.html

+# Mark Brown
+Mark was a very good friend of mine at school and is a very capable programmer.
+His lovely father was my geography teacher.
+Mark can (quote): 'get by in 20 or so' programming languages, which, as far as I can tell, actually means he is highly proficient, expressed with the wonderful humility that experts in their field often seem to have.
+When I got a recent version of this software to run some years ago, I passed a copy to Mark and he was kind enough to go through it and offer advice.
+In particular, he tidied up my poorly executed OpenCL error-handling method and sent that back to me.
+He also commented on various aspects of what I was trying to do and opened me up to other languages and techniques, such as functional programming.
+Mark has written web guides for using Erlang, OpenGL with Lisp, OpenSSH, encryption and security and on many other subjects.
+Software engineering is currently my job but I do this in a limited capacity.
+Mark is an expert in many fields and has had a formal tertiary education, and gone on to study further under some eminent and revered scholars.

+# Richard Garnett and Jack Costin
+Richard and Jack have been colleagues of mine at my work.
+I owe then so much thanks for their patience when I was slowly learning Python and Postgre Sql.
+Their precision and thoroughness helped to teach me to bring my PR's up to an acceptable quality.
+Jack wrote some really good stuff in the Rust language, which hugely speeded up some slower bits of code.
+I started to try and use a Rust wrapper early on in this project but I stopped there.
+At the time, the wrapper was a work in progress and most people were still ploughing on with C or C++ to do parallel programming with OpenCL.
+For those interested, one key quality of Rust is that it can be seen as a successful attempt at simplifying the environment for writing the type of low-level code which people have used C and C++ for over the last few decades.
+Maybe in some ways, it is a lanaguage for today, built with the benefit of hindsight of other, older low-level languages.

 ## OpenCl
 OpenCL is very good for doing parallel, recursive compute operations on graphics hardware, which often have thousands